chandrasekaran-group/chandrasekaran-group.github.io/content/people/index.md

     <div>
         <h3>Tue Do</h3>
         <strong>Master's Student (2024 - Present)</strong><br>
-        Tue Do is a first-year Master's student in the Electrical & Computer Engineering department at UIUC.
+        Tue is a first-year Master's student in the Electrical & Computer Engineering department at UIUC.
 He earned two bachelor's degrees in Computer Science and Mathematics from UIUC.
 He likes to think about randomized algorithms generally, with a focus on privacy-preserving algorithms.
 He is currently working on private data attribution and in-context learning.<br>
         <a href="https://tuedo2.github.io" target="_blank">Personal Website</a> |
         <a href="https://scholar.google.com/citations?hl=en&user=wmWJSxQAAAAJ" target="_blank">Google Scholar</a> |
         <a href="mailto:tuedo2@illinois.edu" target="_blank">Email</a>